-The 2020-2024 Corporate Strategic Plan outlines four strategic priorities, with Community and Quality of Life identified as key priorities.
-The plan also outlines three key pillars of sustainability to be considered by staff and Council within the decision-making process.
+The 2020 2024 Corporate Strategic Plan identifies three key pillars of sustainability that are considered by staff and Council within all decision making.

 These three interdependent pillars are necessary to secure the responsible use of resources and the preservation of nature to meet the needs of the present without compromising the ability of future generations to meet their own needs.